Genetic Diversity Evaluation of a Rare and Endangered Species Phoebe chekiangensis

 Fund Project:

-Innovation Fund of Jiangxi Province Department of Forestry Research (No. [2021]15); Fundamental Research and Talent Development Project of Jiangxi Academy of Forestry (2023522704)
+Foundation projects: Innovation Fund of Jiangxi Province Department of Forestry Research [(2021)No.15]; Fundamental Research and Talent Development Project of Jiangxi Academy of Forestry (2023522704)

 • Article